 When my second-favorite century oak fell at Hawk Hill this spring I was devastated.
 I’m not exaggerating to say that I grieved it as I would the loss of a pet- that tree was special and so characteristic of Hawk Hill.
-While I am slowly adjusting to sunshine in a space that was always gently shaded, I am making the best of my new landscape- tucking tomato plants into a newly sunny spot, using fallen limbs to start a mushroom patch, and using a few logs to create some very special gifts and keepsakes in the form of handmade wooden spoons.
+While I am slowly adjusting to sunshine in a space that was always gently shaded, I am making the best of my new landscape- tucking tomato plants into a newly sunny spot, using fallen limbs to start a mushroom garden, and using a few logs to create some very special gifts and keepsakes in the form of handmade wooden spoons.

 While I will confess to an educated history in woodcarving, I don’t think it’s necessary for this project.
 A basic assortment of tools, lots of sandpaper, and the kind of common sense required to preserve your fingers from accidental amputation are really all that’s required for a basic project like this.